gVguy/vue-color-input/README.md

 | __.slider-pointer__     | Pointer on a slider                                     |
 | __.text-input__         | Text inputs of the color picker                         |

-Feel free to scout the HTML for more class names if theese don't cut it.
+Feel free to scout the HTML for more class names.

 ### Transitions